An Alternative Explanation of the Subud Exercise in Psychological Terms

 Meanwhile, Subud members understandably tend to

-but there’s no clear evidence of this.
-Even if the perceived benefits were
+progressive, but there’s no clear evidence of this.
+Even if the perceived

-somehow accumulative, there’s even weaker evidence that any progression comes
+benefits were somehow accumulative, there’s even weaker evidence that any

-similar-looking exercises.
-In any case, contextual differences make it pretty
+outwardly similar-looking exercises.
+In any case, contextual differences make

-impossible to compare these things rigorously — especially considering how the
+it pretty impossible to compare these things rigorously — especially

-beneficial, and (of major significance) progressively more beneficial — leading
+inherently beneficial, and (of major significance) progressively more beneficial

-to the proposal that it should be practised many times over on an ongoing
+— leading to the proposal that it should be practised many times over on an

 improvisation workshop, for example, any similar exercise is far more likely to